ankschoubey/blog/src/content/post/life-blog/57-communication-during-conflict.md

 # Speaking

-## Agree to what you find right.
+## Agree to what you find right

 Often someone interrupts us or are in a emotional state and are continuing to talk.
 Let them speak and then agree to the points you agree with.
 This helps establish a common base for further conversations.

-## If you don't understand something, re-iterate what the person is saying and ask if it's right.
+## If you don't understand something, re-iterate what the person is saying and ask if it's right

 Specially in complex or emotional issues, understanding someone is hard.
 Doing the aboves means that you'd have understood better and the person knows you have understood better.